SIMAR history

 SIMAR No. 10, with an 8 hp two stroke petrol engine.
 An identical tiller was sold in Germany by Siemens as their S8 or Plantagenfräse, it is not known if both companies made their own tillers.

-A SIMAR No. 10 was on display at the Museum Historische Landbouwtechniek in Wageningen, Holland until it had o close down.
+A SIMAR No. 10 was on display at the Museum Historische Landbouwtechniek in Wageningen, Holland until it had to close down.
 It was restored by the Dutch importers Brinkman&Niemeyer before it was donated.
-Since 2008, the tiller had been added to the SIMAR collection of Diego Verschuere of Belgium.
+Since 2008, the tiller has been added to the SIMAR collection of Diego Verschuere of Belgium.

 From 1927 Mr. René Moser started factory dealerships for the SIMAR tillers in England, Italy, Australia, South Africa and the USA.
 His efficient marketing strategies reactivated the decreased sales in the USA, and an impressive dealer network could be formed under the Rototiller brand name.
 It is reported that around 1930, 28 SIMAR 8 hp tillers were used in the public gardens and parcs in New York City.
 SIMAR tillers were also produced under license in England (by Geo.
 Monro Ltd.) and the USA (by C.W.
 Kelsey's Rototiller company).